nodejs/node/doc/api/tls.markdown

   - `key`: A string or `Buffer` containing the private key of the server in PEM format.
 (Required)

+  - `passphrase`: A string of passphrase for the private key.

   - `cert`: A string or `Buffer` containing the certificate key of the server in PEM format.
 (Required)